|

 his front legs ached.

-Still ran Dingo--Yellow-Dog Dingo--always hungry, grinning like a
+He had to!
+Still ran Dingo--Yellow-Dog Dingo--always hungry, grinning like arat-trap, never getting nearer, never getting farther,--ran after

 Kangaroo.

-ti-trees; he ran through the mulga; he ran through the long
+He had to!
+Still ran Kangaroo--Old Man Kangaroo.
+He ran through theti-trees; he ran through the mulga; he ran through the long

 grass; he ran through the short grass; he ran through the Tropics